35C4n0r/PyUnravel/frontend/README.rst

 Overview
 -----------

-This project uses NEXT and vis-network library to visualize dependency trees.
+This project uses NEXT, TailwindCSS and vis-network library to visualize dependency trees.

 The core of this project is the `DepTree` component which utilizes `vis-network` and `vis-data` libraries to visualize dependency graphs.
 It has been one of the most enlightening and challenging pieces I've tackled in this project.